 There will be a minimum of 4 rounds of qualifying heats.
 Points will be awarded for each round.
 Tied positions within a round will receive equal points.
 The points for subsequent positions will be displaced by the number of tied drivers involved.
 A driver's best 3 scores will be added together to give a qualifying position.
 Ties will be eliminated firstly by using the best scores and then by use of the fastest overall time on your best score.
 Qualification will be run using a "rolling start".
-All cars will be released from the pit- lane by the Start Marshal, after Race Control has signalled that the warm up period can commence.
-The warm up period will last for 1 minute and the clock will start the next time the driver crosses the line.
-A car not starting its individual clock prior to the first car completing its first lap will, at this time, have its clock started and be deemed a late starter.
+All cars will be released from the pit- lane by the Start Marshal after Race Control has signalled that the warm up period can commence.
+Depending on time available the warm up period will usually last for 2 minutes.
+Drivers will be notified that there are 2 minutes, 1 minute, 30 seconds and 10 seconds to the start of the 5 minute qualification period.
+They will be notified when the qualification period has started.
+The 5 minute qualifying period commences when each car crosses the timing line after the expiration of the warm up period.
+A car not starting its individual clock within 1 minute after the first car has started will have their five minutes start at the same time as the first driver and be deemed a late starter.
 When all cars on the track have completed the lap following the expiry of their individual 6 minute period, Race Control will request that all cars return to the pits.
+Any car not on the track will be given a split time of the last lap completed.

 Drivers and mechanics should wait until the rostrum and pit lane have been vacated before taking up their positions.
-Radio equipment may be turned on during the prior heat as frequency clearance on the prior and following heats should exist.
+Radio equipment may be turned on during the prior heat and engines started, as frequency clearance on the prior and following heats should exist.
 On completion of their heat, drivers should go immediately to the marshal point of their car number and relieve the existing marshal.
-If this is unclear, drivers should report to the race director for further instruction.
 Marshals need to be at their posts prior to one minute to the start of the following race.
+Marshals should not leave until they are relieved.

-Marshals should wear the distinguishing hi- vis tabards provided.
-No marshal shall leave their point whilst fulfilling their marshalling duties [e.g. should not return cars to the pit lane/mechanic] or at the end of a race should not leave until a replacement arrives or race director allows them to.
+Marshals should wear high visibility tabards provided.
+No marshal shall leave their point whilst fulfilling their marshalling duties [e.g. should not return cars to the pit lane/ mechanic] or at the end of a race should not leave until a replacement arrives.

-The highest heat number will marshal heat one.
-No person under the age of 12 is allowed on the track or in the pit lane, and drivers under-12 are responsible for providing a suitable marshal.
-Drivers will marshal the appropriate race themselves, unless agreed by the Race Director.
+The highest heat number will marshal heat one and marshals must be in place for Practice.
+No person under the age of 12 is allowed on the track or in the pit lane and driver's under-12 are responsible for providing a suitable marshal.
+Drivers will marshal the appropriate race themselves unless disabled or injured.